abbhi007aws/simple-script-test/README.md

 # simple-script-test
+This is First commit
-This is first git using push teh repo
+This is seconda commit